 In June 2020, Netflix aired “Athlete A”, a documentary featuring Maggie’s story as the first athlete to come forward and report abuse by USA Gymnastics team doctor, Larry Nassar.

 By sharing her story, Maggie hopes to shed light on this tragedy and help other victims and survivors of all types of abuse.

 Maggie Nichols: elite gymnast, courageous survivor, and “Athlete A” (as featured in the Emmy Award—winning Netflix documentary)

 At the Table will feature stories of strength, resiliency, and the power of community.

 Questions about At the Table?
-Contact Jessica Bilcliff, Annual Fund and Database Manager.
+Contact Jessica Bilcliff, Individual Giving Coordinator.